 - Set your intention: Just think about the type of meditation and set your intention about what you would like to accomplish.

 - Set a time if you are beginning: The whole idea of meditation can be daunting.
-Set and timer so that your mind is willing to work on focusing because it knows there is an end near.
+Set a timer so that your mind is willing to work on focusing because it knows there is an end near.

 - Bring your mediation to a close.
 5-10 minutes/day is great for beginners.
 Consistency trumps perfection.
 Don’t just get up and walk off.
 You did a great thing so smile about that and mentally end your session.
 It will make tomorrow’s commitment easier.

 Once you get the hang of meditation, you can dive deeper around a specific thought, incorporate imagination, and even express some gratitude during your session.
 Structure is not necessary for every day.